About St James’s

 The Wolseley

-This illustrious all-day cafe and restaurant is open from 7am to 11.30pm, and is famed for its spectacular interior, exquisite food and superior service.
-It also has some lovely private dining rooms available to hire.
+The Wolseley is an illustrious all-day cafe and restaurant famed for its spectacular interior, exquisite food and superior service.
+It also offers some lovely private dining rooms available to hire.

 Franco’s